pbek/QOwnNotes/README.md

 ## Features
 - multiple note folders can be used
-- older versions of your notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
+- older versions of your notes can be restored from your ownCloud / Nextcloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
-- trashed notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
+- trashed notes can be restored from your ownCloud / Nextcloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
 - sub-string searching of notes is possible and search results are highlighted in the notes
 - application can be operated with customizable keyboard shortcuts
 - external changes of note files are watched (notes or note list are reloaded)